AbhinavDwarapu/cool-web-stuff/README.md

 ### ShadCN components

-[ShadCN](https://ui.shadcn.com/) has a nice set of nicely designed components that gets copy-pasted directly into your codebase.
+[ShadCN](https://ui.shadcn.com/) has a set of nicely designed components that gets copy-pasted directly into your codebase.
 Alongside this library, lots of other component systems follow a similar philosophy of "copy-paste into codebase".

 | Library     | Description | Links          |
 | :---        |    :----   |          :---: |